grpc/grpc-java/documentation/android-binderchannel-status-codes.md

 Unfortunately `UNIMPLEMENTED` doesn’t capture (3) but none of the other canonical status codes do either and we expect this case to be extremely rare.

-(4) is intentially indistinguishable from (1) by Android design so we can't handle it different.
+(4) is intentially indistinguishable from (1) by Android design so we can't handle it differently.
 However, as a client manifest error, it's not something reasonable apps would handle at runtime anyway.

 ### bindService() throws SecurityException